ropensci-archive/reproducibility-guide/sections/introduction/index.md

 - _Computational reproducibility_: when detailed information is provided about code, software, hardware and implementation details.

 - _Empirical reproducibility_: when detailed information is provided about non-computational empirical scientific experiments and observations.
-In practise this is enabled by making data freely available, as well as details of how the data was collected.
+In practice this is enabled by making data freely available, as well as details of how the data was collected.

 - _Statistical reproducibility_: when detailed information is provided about the choice of statistical tests, model parameters, threshold values, etc. This mostly relates to pre-registration of study design to prevent p-value hacking and other manipulations.